Brandalism: 2019-2020 bushfires, Australia

 During the 2019–20 Australian bushfire season, intense bushfires occurred across Australia.
 33 people died in the fires, 12.6 million hectares of land were burnt, 434 million tonnes of were emitted and over 1 billion animals were killed.
 In response to the bushfires, a group of 41 artists collaborated on a Brandalism project dubbed "Bushfire Brandalism".
 78 roadside advertisements were replaced with satirical posters across Sydney, Melbourne and Brisbane.
 Each poster featured a call to action and a QR code to the charity of each artist's choice.
-The posters sought to draw awareness to the underlying causes of the bushfires, focussing on a range of subjects including climate change, drought, the fossil fuel industry, the Australian Federal government's response to the bushfire season and damage to Australia's native flaura and fauna.
+The posters sought to draw awareness to the underlying causes of the bushfires, focussing on a range of subjects including climate change, drought, the fossil fuel industry, the Australian Federal government's response to the bushfire season and damage to Australia's native flora and fauna.
 The posters depicted popular Australian iconography as well as major political figures, such as Australian Prime Minister Scott Morrison.